kambouidev/flow-docs-server/README.md

     go run server.go

-By default, the server listen to `localhost:8080`, if needed change the listening address using `-addr` flag, for example:
+By default, the server listen to `localhost:8080`.
+If needed, change the listening address using `-addr` flag.

+For example, to listen on all network interfaces on port 9090:

-    go run server.go -addr localhost:9090
+    go run server.go -addr :9090

 # Security

 This simple server is not intended for production usage.
 The code has some security issues left intentionally for the challenge.